-In 1924, British engineer Hamilton tried to move the pillar to find out the ‘secret'.
+In 1924, a British engineer tried to move the pillar to find out the ‘secret'.
 While attempting to do that, 10 more pillars started to move.
 Alarmed that the entire structure might collapse, he aborted his operation right away.

 Later, the archaeological survey of India (ASI) conducted extensive investigations and proved that the pillar was not constructed as a mistake but was built intentionally to prove the brilliance of the builders of the time.